 Each year the Compensation Committee reviews the need to engage an independent compensation consultant.
-Based on a thorough review of the Company's existing executive compensation plans, practices and arrangements for the current year, the Company's historical practices, the stability of the Company's management team, and the Company's alignment with its identified peer group, the Compensation Committee decided not to engage the services of a compensation consultant during 2014.
-No fees were incurred in 2014 for PwC executive compensation services, as the 2013 engagement was completed in November 2013.
+Based on a thorough review of the Company's existing executive compensation plans, practices and arrangements for the current year, the Company's historical practices, the stability of the Company's management team, and the Company's alignment with its identified peer group, the Compensation Committee decided not to engage the services of a compensation consultant during 2015.
+No fees were incurred in 2015 for PwC executive compensation services.